-All competencies will be documented in DataArc by the clinical instructor/preceptor evaluating the student.
-The student is not considered proficient in a lab competency until a satisfactory rating has been achieved.
+All lab competencies will be documented in DataArc by the instructor evaluating the student.
+The student is not considered proficient in a competency until a satisfactory rating has been achieved.
 The student will be evaluated as:

-- -Satisfactory (100%)- ready for clinical application with minimal supervision.
-Performed procedure accurately. - -Unsatisfactory performance not ready for clinical application.
+Satisfactory (100%)- ready for clinical application with minimal supervision.
+Performed procedure accurately.

+Unsatisfactory performance - not ready for clinical application.
 Requires remediation under one of the following categories:

-- Minor Unsatisfactory (75%): Needs to review fundamental concepts or requires re-evaluation of minor deficiency(s) (ex. forgets to wash hands during the Follow-up stage.
-Must be re-evaluated on this step not the whole procedure).
-May re-attempt on the same day. - Major Unsatisfactory (50%): Requires additional lab practice and complete re-evaluation of the procedure.
+- Minor Unsatisfactory (75%): Needs to review fundamental concepts or requires re-evaluation of minor deficiency(s) (ex. forgets to wash hands during the Follow-up stage).
+Must be re-evaluated on this step not the whole procedure.
+Student may attempt these missed steps on the same day, if time allows. - Major Unsatisfactory (50%): Requires additional lab practice and complete re-evaluation of the procedure.
 If the student receives an unsatisfactory rating (major), the student may attempt the competency on another laboratory day when he/she has reviewed the procedure and feels prepared. - Each competency attempt will be scored (as indicated above).
 Ex: If a student scores a 75% on the first attempt and then a 100% on second attempt, the score entered into the grade book is 87.5 for that particular competency. - If a student is unable to successfully complete a competency after 2 attempts, remediation will be required.
 Please see 'Remediation' below for details.